UCB-Econ-148/sp23/syllabus.md

 There are no drops for these (so you need to do them all for full credit), but we will be lenient with their deadlines.

-**Homeworks**
+**Labs and Projects**

+Lab and Project drop policy TBD.

-There will be 11 homework assignments.
-We will drop your lowest homework assignment score, meaning your top 10 homework assignments will be graded.
-This means each homework is worth 5% of your overall grade in this class.
+~~There will be 11 assignments.
+We will drop your lowest assignment score, meaning your top 10 assignments will be graded.
+This means each homework is worth 5% of your overall grade in this class.~~

 ### Late Policy and Extensions